monopole/mdrip/README.md

 `mdrip` rips labeled command blocks from markdown files for execution.

 If you find markdown an effective means to document why and how to run arbitrary sequences of commands, then _mdrip_ makes it easy to place your documentation under test.

-Alternatively, _mrdip_ can be viewed as a means to write _feature_ level __integration tests__ via shell commands in a self-documenting, easily rendered markdown file.
+Alternatively, _mrdip_ can be viewed as a means to write high level _integration tests_ via shell commands in a self-documenting, easily rendered markdown file.

 ## Execution